 Many of you have contacted us over the years asking for books with mixed race characters and so this section has been specially created to showcase our favourites!
 We know that the number of books published every year featuring mixed race protagonists/families don't begin to represent our society accurately, so we hope this section will also serve to highlight the very real need out there.

 The winners and short listed titles of the Little Rebels Award for Radical Children's Fiction.
 A fantastic array of titles for the 0-12 age group, informed by inclusive/anti-discriminatory concerns and/or those that promote social equality or social justice.

 An empowering and sophisticated collection of books addressing bullying in all its forms and from the perspectives of both bullies and the bullied.
 Anti-bullying titles are surprisingly hard to find, so we have searched high and low for you!

-Every month should be Black History month!
-Famous for our Black History selections, this dazzling collection includes both historical and contemporary icons from the anti-slavery, civil rights and anti-racist movements.
+Famous for our Black History selections, this dazzling collection includes biographies of both historical and contemporary icons, as well as accounts of the anti-slavery, civil rights and anti-racist movements in the UK, North America and beyond.
 We strive for a good gender balance in this pack and we work very hard, often against the odds, to include as much Black British History as possible.
 We think we're doing pretty well..!

 Refugees & Migration

 Moving and affirmative narratives of new arrivals, refugees and migrants, with a strong focus on the UK.
 A clever combination of real life stories and imaginative fiction which challenge preconceptions and give an understanding of what it is like to start over in a new country.

 Sensitive and soothing stories and resources which give children the tools to cope with loss and grief.
 Includes children's 'typical' first experiences such as the loss of a pet and the death of a grandparent but whenever possible we offer much harder to find titles such as those dealing with the death of a parent, sibling or friend.